interactions-py/interactions.py/docs/quickstart.rst

     async def test(ctx):
         await ctx.send(f"You have applied a command onto user {ctx.target.user.username}!")

-The structure of a menu command differs significantly from that of a regular one:
+.. important:: The structure of a menu command differs significantly from that of a regular one:

     - You cannot have any options or choices.
     - You cannot have a description.
     - The ``name`` filter follows a different regex pattern.

 Components
 **********